-Oceans of Memories
+Ocean of Memories

 Guests were led through the soundwalk via a smartphone app and audio narration.
-Photo by Glen Vigus.

 About Ocean of Memories

-By leveraging site-specific technology, AR (Augmented Reality) with the School of Performance, Visualization, Theater, and Social Impact, “Ocean of Memories” was created to spark discussion amongst students on how to create a more sustainable changes as they walk and reflect on Texas A&M’s Aggie Park.
+By leveraging site-specific technology, AR (Augmented Reality) with the School of Performance, Visualization, Theater, and Social Impact, “Ocean of Memories” was created to spark discussion amongst students on how to create more sustainable changes as they walk and reflect on Texas A&M’s Aggie Park.